 Use the Text tool to create the quote or saying that will be the focal point of the card.
 Your quote of choice can be anything from inspiring to heart-warming.
 I’m a big fan of the wisdom and wit of the famous author Mark Twain and this one about eating a frog is one of my favorite quotes 🐸

 I think it has something to do with procrastination, or getting the “hard stuff” on your to-do list out of the way without excuses…either way, I love it.
 Very fitting!

 Quotes chosen should always be positive and uplifting, and affirm something meaningful to you, very much like this project here.

 Having trouble finding a good quote that fits your journal theme?
 No problem – you can usually get inspired by Google-ing quotes + a focus word like “inspiring” “funny” “motivational” or as it relates to love, friendship, etc.

 Picmonkey has lots of cool graphics that you could use for your card!
-However I couldn’t find a frog image so I checked with one of the stock/royalty free sites for this one – I also applied a little transparency to him too.
+And as of recently (8/28/19) they have added a new feature – included stock photos!
+At the time I couldn’t find a frog image so I checked with one of the stock/royalty free sites for this one – I also applied a little transparency to him too.